Cyclizine: Synthesis

 Cyclizine may be prepared by the Eschweiler–Clarke methylation of diphenylmethylpiperazine or by reaction of benzhydryl bromide with 1-methylpiperazine in acetonitrile to form the hydrobromide salt of the drug.

 History

 Cyclizine was developed in the American division of pharmacy company Burroughs Wellcome (today GlaxoSmithKline) during a research study involving many drugs of the antihistamine group.
 Cyclizine was quickly clinically found as a potent and long-acting antiemetic.
 The company named the substance – or more precisely cyclizine's hydrochloride form which it usually appears in – "marezine hydrochloride" and started to sell it in the United States under trade name Marezine.
 Selling was begun in France under trade name Marzine in 1965.

-The substance received more credit when NASA chose it as a space antiemetic for the first occupied moon flight.
+The substance received more credit when NASA chose it as a space antiemetic for the first crewed Moon flight.
 Cyclizine was introduced to many countries as a common antiemetic.
 It is an over-the-counter drug in many countries because it has been well tolerated, although it has not been studied much.